-Barbara Gleeson, M.S.N., R.N.
-Sandra Hicks, M.S.N., R.N.
-Mary Ellen Kern, M.S.N., R.N.

-SUN Home Health, Inc.,

-Preceptor:

-Christine Madonia, M.S.N., R.N.
+Student Health Center, Bloomsburg University, Bloomsburg, Cindy Harris, M.S.N., R.N., C.R.N.P.

+Special Education/ Exceptionalities

-Veterans Administration Medical Center, Wilkes-Barre, Pa.
-Preceptor: Louise Guszick, M.S., R.N., C.R.N.P.
-MASTER OF SCIENCE Special Education Program Coordinator: Carroll J. Redfern, Ed.D.
-(717) 389-4119 Program Description This program provides an opportunity for individuals to receive a Master of Science in Special Education.
-The program is intended to improve the competence of the student's work with exceptional individuals, to develop potential for leadership, and to prepare students for further graduate study in the field of special education.
-The applicant may choose an area of study in mental retardation, learning disabilities, behavior disorders, or gifted/talented.
-An area of specialization in exceptional persons is also offered.
-The program is designed for professionals who are not in special education, but who wish to expand their knowledge and develop new skills for working with the exceptional person.
-Faculty Research Interests Ann Marie Cook, Ed.D., assistant professor.
-Exceptionalities, vocational education, transition Mary B. Hill, Ph.D., professor.
-Special education research and technology Kenneth P. Hunt, Ph.D., professor.
-Behavior disorders Sheila D. Jones, Ed.D., assistant professor.
-Early childhood Ann L. Lee, Ed.
-D., assistant professor.
-Mainstreaming, early childhood, mildly handicapped Carroll J. Redfern, Ed.D., professor.
-Exceptionalities, mental retardation, supervision Joseph M. Youshock, Ed.D., associate professor.
-Exceptionalities, vocational education, transition Special Requirements Admission...
+Program Coordinator: Carroll J. Redfern, Ed.D.
+(717) 389-4119

+This program provides an opportunity for individuals to pursue two different master's programs.
+A Master of Science in Special Education is for those who hold certification in special education.
+It is intended to improve the competence of the student's work for further graduate work in the field of special education.
+The Masters of Exceptionalities program is for professionals who are not currently working in the special education field, but who wish to expand their knowledge and develop new skills for working with the exceptional person.
+Certification in Special Education may also be pursued through the Masters of Exceptionalities program.

 Applicants seeking admission to the master's degree program in special education must satisfy the general admission requirements for the School of Graduate Studies.
+The following additional criteria are also required:

+- A one-page, handwritten letter of intent stating professional background, experience, and rationale for wanting to be admitted to a specific department;

+- Two letters of recommendation;

+- · Resume;

-The following additional criteria are also required: - A one-page, handwritten letter of intent stating professional background, experience, and rationale for wanting to be admitted to aspecific department; - The names, addresses, positions, and telephone numbers of three individuals who have knowledge of the applicant's academic and/or teaching background and will provide a professional reference; - An interview with the program coordinator; - Graduate Record Examination; and - An undergraduate cumulative Q.P.A. of 2.8 with a Q.P.A. of 3.0 in the major or in the last 60 undergraduate semester hours.
-If scores are below either of the above, the student will be admitted as provisional, which must be eliminated after completion of 9 to 12 semester hours in which a Q.P.A. of 3.0 or better is earned.
+- An interview with the program coordinator;

+- · Graduate Record Examination; and

+• An undergraduate cumulative O.P.A. of 2.8.
+If average is below 2.8, the student will be admitted as provisional, which must be eliminated after completion of 12 to 15 semester hours in which a Q.P.A. of 3.0 or better is earned.
 No Cs may be earned during a probationary period.
-Retention...

 A Q.P.A. of 3.0 is required for retention in the program.
-A of maximum of two Cs is permissible.
+A maximum of two Cs is permissible.
 If a C is earned in a practicum course, it must be repeated with a grade of B or better within a time frame determined by the area of concentration.
-Graduation...

 Students seeking the M.S. in Special Education must complete a minimum of 30 semester hours with a cumulative Q.P.A. of 3.0.
 Students may opt to complete a thesis or a departmental paper, or take 6 additional semester hours - yielding a total of 36 semester hours - in place of the thesis or departmental paper.

-A comprehensive examination will be held during the semester the student intends to graduate.
-Evaluation will be on a pass/fail basis.
-If a graduate student fails this examination, it may be repeated.

-Behavior Disorders

-Required Courses

-79.591 Research in Education

-or 70.565 Reading and Interpreting Research in Special Education
+Master of Science in Special Education

-70.570 Foundations of Behavior Disorders

-70.571 Interventions with Behavior Disordered Individuals

-70.572 Seminar on Behavior Disorders